Trioplane/timer-bb-plugin/README.md

-# Adds a timer at the status bar of you Blockbench screen to keep track on how long you didnt touch grass
+# Adds a timer at the status bar of your Blockbench screen to keep track on how long you didnt touch grass

 # How to use:
   Install the plugin and it will work automatically.

-# How do I ther reset timer?
+# How do I the reset timer?
   Theres a button that says "Reset Timer" click it and will turn back to 0:0:0

 # How do I style it using Blockbench CSS Themes?